-- FROM: Keene Simonds, Executive Officer Brendon Freeman, Analyst - SUBJECT: Linda Vista Avenue No. 20 Annexation to the Napa Sanitation District The Commission will consider an application by a landowner to annex 0.83 acres of incorporated territory in the City of Napa to the Napa Sanitation District.
-Staff recommends approval of the annexation with standard terms and conditions.
-Staff also recommends the Commission adopt a negative declaration confirming the findings of an initial study finding the annexation will not have a significant effect on the environment.
+FROM: Keene Simonds, Executive Officer

+Brendon Freeman, Analyst

+SUBJECT: Jefferson Street No. 9 Annexation to the Napa Sanitation District will not have any significant impacts on the environment.

+The Commission will consider an application by a landowner to annex 0.68 acres of incorporated territory in the City of Napa to the Napa Sanitation District.
+Staff recommends annexation approval with standard conditions.
+Staff also recommends the Commission adopt a negative declaration consistent with the findings of an initial study concluding the annexation